 He even reinvigorated his international career while in Turin, leading his country to the final of Euro 2012 and travelling to the Brazil World Cup as a 35-year-old.

-The German let his contract at Real Madrid run down after winning everything with Los Blancos, even starting the 2014 Champions League final, but decided to move to pastures new in 2015.
+Another recent outstanding central midfielder acquired for nothing, Khedira let his contract at Real Madrid run down after winning everything with Los Blancos, even starting the 2014 Champions League final, but decided to move to pastures new in 2015.

-Four straight Serie A titles have followed, and he has recaptured his relatively regular goalscoring habit of his Stuttgart days, scoring 21 across those four seasons.
+Four straight Serie A titles have followed, and he has even recaptured his relatively regular goalscoring habit of his Stuttgart days, scoring 21 across those four seasons.

 If Milan’s decision to let Pirlo leave on a free proved costly, the same can be said in quite literal terms of Pogba.